TruckMonthUserAdmib/Mo2Audit/README.md

 ## Read-only.
 No network.
 No telemetry.

 This tool never writes, modifies, or deletes anything in your MO2 install.
-It makes no network calls of any kind -- no Nexus API, no update checks, nothing.
+It makes no network calls of any kind.
+Absolutely no Nexus API, no update checks, nothing.
 It only reads `modlist.txt`, `plugins.txt`, `loadorder.txt`, `meta.ini` files, and plugin headers (first ~4KB only, never a full plugin).
 Modders are justifiably wary of tools that touch their setups;
 this one only looks.

+Heads up that I'm going to see your mod list, NSFW picks and all, and honestly?
+No judgment.
+We all mod for our own reasons and yours are safe with me.
+Send your build over exactly as it is, questionable armor mods included, because that messy real setup is precisely the kind I need.

 **MO2 itself holds `modlist.txt` and `plugins.txt` in memory while running and rewrites them on exit.** This tool only reads them, so it's safe to run